bermi/sauce-connect-launcher/README.md

 ### Credentials

-You can also pass the credentials as SAUCE_CONNECT_USERNAME and SAUCE_CONNECT_ACCESSKEY environment variables.
+You can also pass the credentials as SAUCE_USERNAME and SAUCE_ACCESS_KEY environment variables.

 You can also create a user.json file in your current working directory with the username and key